b-marcum/brandonmarcum/content/about.md

 My natural curiosity and desire to learn is what drives my strong passion for technology.
 I leverage this day-to-day to solve real world challenges for people and businesses in my current role as a Senior Solutions Architect at [Presidio](https://www.presidio.com/), the leading global digital services and solutions provider.

-I have developed a broad IT infrastructure background over the past 20+ years.
+I have a broad IT infrastructure background of 20+ years.
 Today, my primary focus is in networking, security, automation, and observability.